rouvinerh/tp/docs/DeveloperGuide.md

 ![WorkoutLists Class Diagram](img/class_diagrams/workoutlist_class_diagram.png)

-The class contains methods to retrieve the different objects.
-Additionally, it contains the methods for **deleting** an object from PulsePilot, which is used for the `delete` command implementation.
+The class contains methods to retrieve all or the latest added object, and delete objects.

 The `clearWorkoutsRunGym()` method is used to clear all the data stored within each `ArrayList`, which is mainly used for unit testing.